Skip to main content

 • I am caring for three or fewer children, not including my own children, at any one time.

-• I am operating a program that is for school-age children, is focused on a single enrichment activity and operates for no more than eight hours a week.
+• I am operating a program that is for school-age children, is focused on a single enrichment activity where no child attends for more than eight hours a week.

 • I am operating a program that is mostly a group athletic or social activity and is sponsored by an organized club or hobby group.